 Las Vegas is a glittering jewel nestled in the midst of the Nevada Desert.
-With a plethora of iconic hotels including the Bellagio, with its dancing fountains, the Venetian and Caesars Palace, you can spend hours wandering the strip exploring the hotels and you can also take in one of the multitude of shows, including many by Cirque du Soleil and the renowned Blue Man Group.
+With a number of iconic hotels including the Bellagio, with its dancing fountains, the Venetian and Caesars Palace, you can spend hours wandering the strip exploring the hotels and you can also take in one of the multitude of shows, including many by Cirque du Soleil and the renowned Blue Man Group.
 Alternatively you can enjoy a helicopter flight over the Grand Canyon, try your hand at one of the many casinos in town or take a stroll to the Downtown area.

 If your credit card could use a work out, the USA is well equipped to handle all of your shopping needs.
 Top of the list for most shopping aficionados is New York’s 5th Avenue, home to high-end boutiques such as Prada and Tiffany & Co. as well as department stores including Saks Fifth Avenue and Barney’s.
 Other notable shopping destinations include Rodeo Drive, Los Angeles and the Magnificent Mile in Chicago.